zhgzhg/TinyDI/README.md

  * Constructor-based dependency injection
  * Singleton, and prototype DI scopes
  * Bean akin components which can register, or be injected with components
- * Automatic classpath scanning of the eligible for DI components
+ * Ability to do classpath scanning of the eligible for DI components
  * Support for programmatic registration of additional components
  * Runtime or build time component scanning, allowing DI on platforms with limited reflection capabilities (Android, GraalVM native images, etc.)
  * Simple to learn and use